Shaaali/identity-apps/docs/get-started/try-your-own-app/react.md

 ```

 ## Add Routing
-If your application needs routing, the SDK provides a component called ``SecureRoute`` which is implemented with ``react-router-dom``.
+If your application needs routing, the SDK provides a component called ``SecureRoute``, which is implemented with ``react-router-dom``.
 This component allows you to easily secure your routes with Asgardeo.